Undergraduate

 Geographic Area: a

-The past 30 years have seen African women’s history enter its second generation.
-During this time, African historians have produced a body of literature moving the sub-field from the margins to a more central position.
 This course subjects our increasing knowledge about African women’s history from the mid-19th century to the present to critical analysis.
 It goes beyond restoring women to history and seeing African women as victims impacted upon and struggling against colonialism and neo-colonialism.
-More specifically, it examines how African women’s lived experiences have been captured, represented, packaged, and delivered to different audiences.
-Central to this enquiry will be critical interrogation of concepts such as “Africa,” “woman/women,” “body,” “modernity,” “colonial/post-colonial,” “poverty,” “agency,” “space,” “motherhood,” “power,” “culture.”
+It examines how African women’s lived experiences have been represented, packaged, and delivered to different audiences.

 Breadth Requirements: Society and its Institutions (3)